uliana1one/KeyPass/milestone-2.md

 3. **zkProof Credential Demo**: Private, verifiable credential proofs with user-friendly UI
 4. **Comprehensive Documentation**: All guides updated for new features and integration patterns
 5. **Production Readiness**: Security, testing, and deployment guidance for all new flows

-> Any further comments on the milestone that you would like to share with us.